AMOC Publication Figures

 # AMOCatlas imports

-from amocatlas import readers, standardise, tools, plotters
+from amocatlas import read, tools, plotters

 # Set GMT library path if needed (adjust for your system)